baranovskypd/goodpress/README.md

     [`hugodown::md_document`](https://hugodown.r-lib.org/reference/md_document.html)
     as an output format.
-  - Run the function `wp_post()` that takes the path as argument, create a draft post, uploads all image media stored in the “figs” folder, edits the references to image media and then publishes the post.
+  - Run the function `wp_post()` that takes the path as argument, create a draft post in your website, uploads all image media stored in the “figs” folder, edits the references to image media and then publishes the post.
   - The first time you run `wp_post()` in a folder, it creates a file called `.wordpress.yml` that contains, in particular, the URL and ID of the post on your WordPress next time.
 This way, next time the function is run, the post is *updated*.

 The “one post per folder” thing is inspired by Hugo leaf bundles.

+On disk your post is stored as index.Rmd and index.md, but before upload to the WordPress API it is transformed to HTML using [`commonmark`](https://github.com/jeroen/commonmark) and a few regular expressions.

 ## Motivation